metarhia/impress/README.md

   - Can serve multiple applications and sites on multiple domains
   - Serves multiple ports, network interfaces, hosts and protocols
-  - Can be run on one or multiple servers
+  - Can scale on multiple servers
+  - Supports application sandboxing (configuration, db and memory access isolation)
   - Supports one or multiple CPU cores with following instantiation strategies:
     - Single instance (one process)
     - Instance specialization (multiple processes, one master and different workers for each server)